harshitsingla13/namaste-react/NOTES.md

 # npx command is used to execute the package whereas npm is used to install the package

 # adding React using cdn is not a good way as it takes time to load and as well as to upgrade dependency we need to change it in html.

+# Webpack is better than Parcel

+# JSX is not HTML but it is like HTML/XML syntax.
+It outputs the same as React.createElement
+# JSX code is transpiled/converted by Babel before going to the JS engine
+# JSX prevents Cross Site Scripting attack
+# Component composition means using another React component in a React component